x3d/HumanoidAnimation/HAnimHierarchyWeb3d-19774-V2.0.md

 ## LOA-0 hierarchy

-LOA-0 includes only one joint : segment pair pair, as follows:
+LOA-0 includes only one *joint : segment* pair, as follows:

 ```
 humanoid_root : sacrum